malmgrenola/square-circles/README.md

 #### User Profile

 User Profile holds user information.
-Default data models from django-auth and django-allauth is also used to hold auth specific data.
+Default data models from django-auth and django-allauth are also used to hold auth specific data.

 | field                | type      | description        |
 | -------------------- | --------- | ------------------ |